-Figure 3.1: Main proof procedure of E

-processed clauses and a set U of unprocessed clauses.
+Fig. 3.1 shows a (slightly simplified) pseudocode sketch of the quite straightforward proof procedure of E. The set of all clauses is split into two sets, a set P of processed clauses and a set U of unprocessed clauses.
 Initially, all input clauses are in in U, and P is empty.
-The algorithm selects a new clause (sometimes called the given clause) from U, simplifies it w.r.t. to P, then uses it to back-simplify the clauses in P in turn.
+In its normal mode of operation, at each iteration of the look the algorithm selects a new clause (sometimes called the given clause) from U, simplifies it w.r.t. to P, then uses it to back-simplify the clauses in P in turn.
 It then performs equality factoring, equality resolution and superposition between the selected clause and the set of processed clauses.
-The generated clauses are added to the set of unprocessed clauses.
+The generated clauses are simplified and added to the set of unprocessed clauses.
 The process stops when the empty clause is derived or no further inferences are possible.